Batto-Do

 All Batto-do authorization and promotion requirements are granted exclusively by Guy Power, Renshi, seventh dan.
 As such, promotions are recognized in Japan, in association with the International Batto-Do Federation to advance the arts of Nakamura Ryu and Toyama Ryu.

-Petit sensei is a direct training disciple of Guy Power, Renshi, seventh dan.
-Guy Power is a disciple of Nakamura Taizaburo sensei.
-Nakamura sensei, Hanshi tenth dan Toyama Ryu Iaido, is the founder of Nakamura Ryu Batto-do and the leader of the International Batto-Do Federation.
+Petit sensei has trained with Guy Power, Renshi, seventh dan.
+Guy Power is a disciple of Nakamura Taizaburo (1912-2003) sensei.
+Nakamura sensei, Hanshi tenth dan Toyama Ryu Iaido, was the founder of Nakamura Ryu Batto-do and the leader of the International Batto-Do Federation.
 Iaido is a modern form of Japanese swordsmanship, while Batto-do equally emphasizes combat effectiveness, self-cultivation, and test cutting of objects.
 Both disciplines are designed to cultivate the mind and body through the use of the sword.

 Power sensei has received a Renshi title/license, a seventh dan in Toyama Ryu and an okuden certificate of proficiency in Nakamura Ryu Batto-do.
 In 1994, he received a densho (a classical catalog of a ryu's techniques commonly given as a type of high level diploma) from the founder of Nakamura Ryu.
 He is one of only 50 people in history, and he is the only non-Japanese, to have received this honor from Nakamura Taizaburo sensei.
-Guy Power lived and trained in Japan for five years and was appointed by Nakamura sensei, before returning to the states, to head the International Batto-Do Federation in the USA.
-He is presently the chief instructor of the Kenshinkan dojo in Mountain View, California.
+Guy Power lived and trained in Japan for five years and was appointed by Nakamura sensei, before returning to the states at that time, to head the International Batto-Do Federation in the USA.

 Nakamura Sensei